microsoft/playwright/docs/src/test-advanced-js.md

 ### Capturing trace of failures during global setup

 In some instances, it may be useful to capture a trace of failures encountered during the global setup.
-In order to do this, you must [start tracing](./api/class-tracing.md#tracing-start) in your setup, and you must ensure that of your that you [stop tracing](./api/class-tracing.md#tracing-stop) if an error occurs before that error is thrown.
+In order to do this, you must [start tracing](./api/class-tracing.md#tracing-start) in your setup, and you must ensure that you [stop tracing](./api/class-tracing.md#tracing-stop) if an error occurs before that error is thrown.
 This can be achieved by wrapping your setup in a `try...catch` block.
 Here is an example that expands the global setup example to capture a trace.

 ```js tab=js-js
 // global-setup.js